Bregman HR as Valdez, Astros edge Yankees 3-2, lead ALCS 2-0

 It was a bit windy at Minute Maid Park in a rare game where the retractable roof was open, and it was unclear how much the conditions impacted flyballs.
 Judge, who set an AL record with 62 home runs during the regular season, gave the Houston fans with his drive that Tucker grabbed before knocking into the wall.

-The Astros are unbeaten this postseason after sweeping the AL Division Series against Seattle.
-They’ve done it without any help on offense from Altuve, long a postseason powerhouse.
+The Astros, who swept Seattle in the AL Division Series, are winning without any help on offense from Altuve, long a postseason powerhouse.

 The three-time batting champion went 0 for 4 Thursday to fall to 0 for 23 in the playoffs this year, which is the longest hitless streak to begin a postseason in MLB history.
 He passed Dal Maxvill, who went 0 for 22 in the 1968 World Series for the Cardinals.